 Vance is a tiny town located in the state of South Carolina.
 With a population of 124 people and just one neighborhood, Vance is the 283rd largest community in South Carolina.

-Vance is a blue-collar town, with 50.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Vance, you'll notice that it is more blue-collar than most other communities in America.
+50.98% of Vance’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Vance is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Vance who work in management occupations (13.73%), maintenance occupations (11.76%), and sales jobs (3.92%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Vance is worth considering.